 Semi-Precious VS Precious Stones: List & Price Points

 People have been wearing jewelry for almost as long as there have been people on this earth.
 The Oxford Living Dictionary defines the word jewelry as “personal ornaments, such as necklaces, rings or bracelets, that are typically made from or contain jewels and precious metal.”
 The earliest known example of jewelry was found in Israel, at a site called Skhul.
 The archeologists found beads made from shells, with holes in them.
 They could be strung together as a necklace, or work as a pendant.
 The amazing thing is that these beads are 100,000 years old.
+So since earliest history, there was a major debate on precious vs semi precious stones.

 Wearing jewelry is part of the human social interaction, albeit a silent interaction.
 A person’s status can, in part, be determined by the type of jewelry s/he is wearing.
-Well after the beads discovered at Skhul were used as adornment, the wealthy and the powerful underscored their positions by wearing jewelry that was jaw-dropping in its use of gold, silver and stones.
+Well after the beads discovered at Skhul were used as adornment, the wealthy and the powerful underscored their positions by wearing jewelry that was jaw-dropping in its use of gold, silver, and stones.
 The funerary pieces found in King Tutankhamon’s final resting place immediately come to mind – especially his gold mask.

 Jewelry stones are…what?

 Now let’s take a look at the stones used in personal adornment.
 Overall, gems are divided between precious and semi-precious.
-Technically speaking, there are four stones designated as “precious” – diamond, ruby, emerald and sapphire.
+Technically speaking, there are four stones designated as “precious” – diamond, ruby, emerald, and sapphire.
 Semi-precious stones are a far larger category.
 The whole division between precious and semi-precious came into common parlance in the mid-19th century.
 The underlying implication of these terms is that one type of stone is more valuable than the other.

 That’s simply not true.
 There are semi-precious stones that are far more rare and expensive than any of the precious stones.
 The crowning glory of the precious category – diamonds – are actually far more plentiful than many other stones.